What is follow-up?

 - help you deal with any side effects of treatment

 - give you a chance to raise any concerns or ask any questions.

 The aim of your follow-up appointments is to:

 Although you’ve had treatment aimed at getting rid of your prostate cancer, your doctor or nurse won’t usually use the word ‘cure’.
 Instead they may say you’re ‘in remission’.
 This means there is no sign of cancer.

-Unfortunately, your doctor or nurse can’t tell you whether your cancer will come back.
+Unfortunately, your doctor or nurse can’t say for certain whether your cancer will come back.
 Each cancer is different and the success of your treatment will depend on many things.
 But they can tell you how you are doing and what is expected.

 Your follow-up appointments will usually start two or three months after treatment.
 You will then have appointments every three to six months.
-Three years after your treatment, you may have appointments less often.
+Around two years after your treatment, you may start to have appointments less often.
 Each hospital will do things slightly differently, so ask your doctor or nurse for more details about how often you will have follow-up appointments.